Building on Hollow Ground

 Speak up.
 Contact local officials.

-Demand that this development be paused until the dangers are fully understood and addressed.
+Demand that this development be paused until any potential dangers are fully understood and addressed.

 Contact Your County Commissioners: